briangodwinlim/PSZDD/README.md

-# Path Survival Probabilities using Zero-Suppressed Binary Decision Diagram
+# Path Survival Reliabilities using Zero-Suppressed Binary Decision Diagram

-Novel reliability measures tailored for stochastic graphs with designated source vertices and failure-probability-weighted edges called Path Survival Probabilities that pertain to:
+Novel reliability measures tailored for stochastic graphs with designated source vertices and failure-probability-weighted edges called Path Survival Reliabilities that pertain to:

 - A per-vertex reliability measure quantifying the average survival likelihood of single-source paths from a vertex to any source
 - An overall reliability measure incorporating the graph density and the shortest distance to a source as regulating elements